terminalpp/terminalpp/tpp-bypass/README.md

 # ConPTY Bypass

-Because the Windows `conpty` pseudoterminal swallows some escape sequences (notably mouse), the `tpp-bypass` is a very simple application intended to be executed inside `wsl` locally, which creates a linux pseudoconsole directy.
+Because the Windows `conpty` pseudoterminal swallows some escape sequences (notably mouse), the `tpp-bypass` is a very simple application intended to be executed inside `wsl` locally, which creates a linux pseudoconsole directly.
 It then translates the input and output to normal non-console standard in and out stream, which are not subject to the `conpty` processing.

 The only thing needed to build the program is the `tpp-bypass.cpp` file in this folder so that it can be easily embedded in the terminal and installed when appropriate.